An excellent electric toothbrush, this does not dissapoint.

 - Timer and pacer encourage brushing for the recommended time

 - Pressure sensor alerts you when brushing too hard

 - A basic box contents

-The Pro 2 2000 really is excellent, but it is the technically more premium (includes a travel case) Pro 2 2500, which tends to be the better value buy.
+The Pro 2 2000 really is excellent.
+But the Pro 2 2500 is the technically more premium (includes a travel case) and tends to be the better value buy.

 For very little extra, or often less money, you get the same great toothbrush, with the benefit of a travel case included in the box.

 Choose the Pro 2 2000, if you don’t want the travel case and the 2000 is cheaper.

 If you want something a bit more capable, with a few more bells and whistles, then consider the Oral-B Smart 5 5000.